luciopaiva/android-timeline-history-visualizer/README.md

 A web app for visualizing Android location timeline data as an interactive heatmap.

-This is a spiritual successor of [this other project](https://locationhistoryvisualizer.com/heatmap/), which is no longer working after Google changed the way the history is exported.

-*Disclaimer: this tool was completely vide-coded using Claude Sonnet 4.
-Honestly, I think it did a really good job, but I just want you to know that I did not write anything myself here directly.*

 ## How to export your timeline data

 On your Android phone, go to ​Settings > Location > Location Services > Timeline > Export Timeline data ([source](https://support.google.com/maps/thread/266757640/unable-to-export-google-maps-timeline-takeout?hl=en)).